pshubenok/fungo/dev_guide/cloud.md

 # Cloud

 Cloud contains repositories.
-User can create clouds and
+User creates clouds and assigns to the admin role at the same time.